foqal/policies/policies/privacy-policy.md

 This Privacy Statement is licensed under this Creative Commons Zero License.
 This Statement is provided on an "as-is" basis.
 You are free to use this Statement for any purpose and modify it as you would like, however, we are not liable for any loss or damage suffered as a result of use or misuse or reliance on the information and content of this Statement.

 This Creative Commons Zero License Licence does not grant any trademark or other intellectual property permissions and does not convey or constitute any legal advice.
 Your use of this information does not create an attorney-client relationship between you and Foqal.
 This Privacy Statement and procedures may not suit your organizational needs, so always consult a lawyer if you want to adopt this Statement for your own uses.

+## Resolving complaints
+If you have concerns about the way Foqal is handling your User Personal Information, please let us know immediately.
+We want to help.
+You may contact us by contacting us at privacy@foqal.io with the subject line "Privacy Concerns."
+We will respond promptly — within 30 days at the latest.

+You may also contact our Data Protection Officer directly by emailing dpo@foqal.io

+#### Dispute resolution process
+In the unlikely event that a dispute arises between you and Foqal regarding our handling of your User Personal Information, we will do our best to resolve it.
+If we cannot, ADR has been selected as an independent dispute resolution provider to handle unresolved Privacy Shield complaints.
+If we are unable to resolve your concerns after a good faith effort to address them, you may contact ADR and submit a Privacy Shield claim.
+ADR is a US-based private alternate dispute resolution provider, and we have contracted with ADR to provide an independent recourse mechanism for any of our users for privacy concerns at no cost to you.
+You do not need to appear in court; you may conduct this dispute resolution process via telephone or video conference.

+Additionally, if you are a resident of an EU member state, you have the right to file a complaint with your local supervisory authority.

+#### Independent arbitration
+Under certain limited circumstances, European Union individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
+To learn more about this method of resolution and its availability to you, please read more about Privacy Shield.
+Arbitration is not mandatory; it is a tool you can use if you choose to.
+We are subject to the jurisdiction of the Federal Trade Commission.

 ### Contact Information